yrnoz/To-Do-List---Flask-MongoDB-Example/AzureDoc.md

 Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
 You can quickly create and query document, key/value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-This quick start guide, uses the following [Flask example](https://github.com/CoolBoi567/To-Do-List---Flask-MongoDB-Example) and demonstrates how to build the app with the [Azure Cosmos DB Emulator]("https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator") instead of MongoDB.
+This quick start guide, uses the following [Flask example](https://github.com/CoolBoi567/To-Do-List---Flask-MongoDB-Example) and demonstrates how to build the app with the [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) instead of MongoDB.

 ## Prerequisites

+- Download the [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator).
+The emulator is currently only supported on Windows.
+The sample will also show how to use the sample with a production key from Azure, which can be done on any platform.

-If you don’t already have Visual Studio Code installed, you can quickly install [VS Code](https://code.visualstudio.com/Download) for your platform (Windows, Mac, Linux).
+- If you don’t already have Visual Studio Code installed, you can quickly install [VS Code](https://code.visualstudio.com/Download) for your platform (Windows, Mac, Linux).

-Be sure to add Python Language support by installing one of the popular Python extensions.
+- Be sure to add Python Language support by installing one of the popular Python extensions.
     1. Select an extension.
     2. Install the extension by typing `ext install` into the Command Palette `Ctrl+Shift+P`.

     The examples in this document will use Don Jayamanne's popular and full featured [Python Extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python).

 ## Clone the sample application